mecc-monash/rbc/sensing_tutorial.md

 **NOTE: Make sure you have the right COM port, baud rate, and board selected.
 If you have any problems setting the environment up, ask a demonstrator.**

+As a reminder, they should be -

+- COM PORT: whatever is available
+- BAUD RATE: 9600
+- BOARD: Arduino Uno

 ## Arduino theory
-Reading the code you used earlier, did you figure out the basics arduino I/O (Input/Output) code?
+How did you go reading through the code above?

 If you need an Arduino intro, this section explains the Arduino and it's code in detail.
-Skip this part if you understand the basics.
+Skip this part if you've worked with Arduinos before.

 An Arduino Uno has 14 digital I/O (input, output) pins and 6 analogue input pins.
 Digital pins (0-13) can be in 2 states, either HIGH (5V) or LOW (0V) and are usually used to drive outputs.
 Analogue pins (A0-A5) can be used for analogue signals, such as colour and light sensors.
 Notice that some of the pins are marked (PWM ∼), pins 3, 5, 6, 9, 10, and 11.
 These pins allow you to use Pulse Width Modulation (PWM ∼), which will be discussed in the next tutorial.
 This feature allows you to control the speed of your motors or the brightness of an LED.